Where is Kanu now?

 He started this new business just months after he had corrective heart surgery for the second time.

-In 2015, Kanu created his own football team called Papilo FC which was solely funded by the former footballer but he sold what he called his ‘pet project’ in 2018 in order to channel his finances to his youth football academy.
+In 2015, Kanu created his own football team called Papilo FC which was solely funded by the former footballer but he sold what he called his ‘pet project’ in 2018.

 He is not related to Welsh international footballer Hal Robson-Kanu.